vishalj7/jekyll-now/_posts/2016-10-17-things-i-will-blog-about.md

-layout	title
+---
-post
+layout: post
-Things I will Blog about
+title: Things I will Blog about
+---

 Hi All, its been a while since I have written a blog but I have been super busy with my apprenticeship and finishing off my course, which is now all complete Yay!!